-FORM I (SEVENTH GRADE) IS MUCH MORE THAN CHOOSING A LANGUAGE TO STUDY OR QUALIFYING TO TAKE ALGEBRA.
+FORM I (SEVENTH GRADE) IS MUCH MORE THAN CHOOSING A LANGUAGE TO STUDY OR TAKing ALGEBRA.
 IT IS THE MOST IMPORTANT YEAR IN OUR MIDDLE SCHOOL.
-EDUCATION IN FORM I EXTENDS BEYOND THE CLASSROOM TO INCLUDE APPROPRIATE GOAL SETTING, UNDERSTANDING ONE'S IDENTITY, LEARNING ABOUT CHEMICAL DEPENDENCY, AND FINDING YOUR PASSION.
+EDUCATION IN FORM I EXTENDS BEYOND THE CLASSROOM TO INCLUDE APPROPRIATE GOAL SETTING, UNDERSTANDING IDENTITY, LEARNING ABOUT CHEMICAL DEPENDENCY, AND FINDING YOUR PASSION.
 OUR MIDDLE GRADE IN MIDDLE SCHOOL WORKS TO PROVIDE A PLACE FOR BOYS TO LEARN BY DOING AND BUILD A PROCESS OF GOOD DECISION MAKING SKILLS.

 - Modern & Classical Languages